Complete Guide to Using Makrut Lime Leaf: Flavor, Uses, and Tips

 Whether you're a seasoned cook or just starting out, these tips will help you get the most out of your makrut lime leaf:

-• Store Properly: Keep fresh leaves in a sealed container in the refrigerator for up to a week.
-For longer storage, freeze them in an airtight bag.
+• Storage: Store fresh leaves in a sealed container in refrigerator for up to 1 week.
+Freeze in airtight bag for up to 6 months.

 How to Store Lime Leaves